kamilzegadlo/WorldOfImages-Angular/README.md

 ----------------------------------------

-The world map is taken from free images published by British Library:
+The world map and other images used in this project are taken from free images published by British Library:

 https://britishlibrary.typepad.co.uk/digital-scholarship/2013/12/a-million-first-steps.html#sthash.3kaubTLH.dpuf